Computable Accountability

 Constraining the tool is not governing the agent.

-Governance frameworks, not individual humans, must be present at decision time.
+Law, not individual humans, must be present at every decision — heuristically or agentically.

 Part Two: The Architecture